SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_Amplifier_Collector.md

 > In this section, the **Directory Path Name** should contain the directory where the CSV file(s) you want to import are located.
 For example, if your files are in the Downloads folder of your local C:\\ drive, specify *C:\Downloads*.
 If the directory containing the files is accessed remotely (e.g. if you specify '*\\80.62.121.234'*), you also need to specify a **Network Share User Name** (can contain a domain name, but not always needed) and a **Network Share Password**.
 >
-> With this provisioning tool, the driver can immediately synchronize with the amplifier configuration that the Huawei iManager U2000 dumped in the specified directory.
-The **Expected File Name** and **Expected File Format** indicate the kind of files the driver expects.
-This way, the driver is adapted to the way the Huawei iManager U2000 dumps the information that this driver needs.
+> With this provisioning tool, the connector can immediately synchronize with the amplifier configuration that the Huawei iManager U2000 dumped in the specified directory.
+The **Expected File Name** and **Expected File Format** indicate the kind of files the connector expects.
+This way, the connector is adapted to the way the Huawei iManager U2000 dumps the information that this connector needs.
 It can synchronize the configuration daily, if you enable this via the toggle button **Automatic Refresh of the Amplifier CSV Provisioning**.
 You can also force a refresh by clicking the button **Force Refresh** or by setting this parameter (with ID 3101) via an Automation script.
 >
 > All imported data will be used to populate the **Main Poll Table**: The first two columns will be imported in the first two columns of the Main Table (**Amplifier Name** and **IP Address**) and are the most important for polling.
 The other 11 columns contain additional information (such as the hardware or software version of the amplifier), which is added to the table after the Table Instances.
 The IP addresses are the addresses that DataMiner will use to communicate with the amplifiers.